maxbader/udacity_drl_p1_navigation/README.md

 For the replay buffer I used a

 * buffer size of 100000 entries and an
-* update every UPDATE_EVERY=100 events
+* update every UPDATE_EVERY=50 events
-    * using bigger nummers did not make sence because one epesote had less than 400 events.)
+    * using bigger nummers did not make sence because one epesote had less than 400 events.
-    * using a smaller number like 50 caused a lower trainig rate.

 On the end I found that a network with two hidden layers 128x128 with a replaybuffer worked best and I was able to solve the challange within 1700 interation but also in 1100 using dropouts.